IbrahimLone09/Assignments-python/README.md

 - DICTIONARY
 - Here we are creating dictionary printing all the values one by one then creating another dictionary and converting both into lists then printing each and every element using loops.

+- GET FUNCTION
+- we are creating dictionary and then allowing user to enter their favourite IIT based on their response they get the output

 ## Technologies used
 python